abhayfaldu/Chanda_kaudi_game/README.md

    - `Vercel`

 ⭕Steps to run our game:

 ✨Clone the repository.

-✨Run the command "npm install" in both the frontend and backend folders.
+✨Run the command "npm install" in both the frontend and backend folders .

 ✨Run the command "npm run server" in the backend folder.

-✨Run the command "npm start" in the frontend folder.
+✨Run the command "npm start" in the frontend folder run on localhost:3000.

 ![spgmr](https://user-images.githubusercontent.com/107506646/222902675-7e06b37e-bbca-4803-9792-cc6752afee3e.gif)